 - Season with a pinch of black pepper and stir well

 - Simmer without the lid for 1-1 1/2 hours until the beans are tender and the liquid is reduced and thickened

 Energy996kj 238kcal 11.9%

 Source of Fibre

 Pinto beans along with other beans and pulses are a great source of protien and dietary fibre.
 Not only do they help us feel fuller for longer, fibre also helps keep our digestive systems healthy and feeds our beneficial gut bacteria.

-Pinto beans are a source of many B vitamins, along with good amounts of important minerals such as iron, magnesium and zinc.
+Pinto beans are a good plant based source of Protein along with many B vitamins.
+They also contain good amounts of important minerals such as iron, magnesium and zinc.